logo for best-norman-rockwell-art.com

 The Brooklyn Dodgers utilized three different managers in 1948.
 Leo Durocher was first, Ray Blades replaced Durocher for a few games and Burt Shotton finished the season.

-Shotten led the Dodgers to the pennant in 1947.
+Shotten led the Dodgers to the National League pennant in 1947.
 He is credited with being the last major league manager to wear regular street clothes during games, instead of donning a uniform matching the rest of the team.
 The Dodger manager's sleeve can be seen in the picture and looks like a regular shirt sleeve to me.

 The manager for the 1948 Pittsburgh Pirates was Billy Meyer.
 He doesn't look very happy in this painting.